Carl Ueter (1900-1985): String trio (1946). Fair copy of the full score in the composer's hand.

 Beside his work as a teacher Carl Ueter always composed music of all genres of classical music including chamber and vocal music, but also operas and orchestral compositions.

 Carl Ueter died on 30 September 1985.

-Carl Ueter composed a lot during his lifetime, among these works are several string trios.
-This one is dated at the end "20.4.1946" and consists of the four movements: I. Introduktion: Allegro assai; II.
+Carl Ueter composed music for all genres - at least two symphonies (No.1 premiered in 1937 under Konwitschny), the opera "Die Erzgräber", songs, and chamber music.
+Among the chamber compositions are several string trios, one dates from 1927.
+The manuscript in my possession is dated at the end "20.4.1946" and consists of the four movements: I. Introduktion: Allegro assai; II.
 Adagio; III.
 Scherzo: Vivacissimo ponibile; IV.
 Rondo: Vivace

 In a telephone call with the widow of Carl Ueter, I got the information that most of his compositions are lost, because Carl Ueter always sent the original autographs to interested musicians and did not make copies!
 So actually available are just the two symphonies by him published by Schott and the works in my possession.

 The sound snippet below is a computer realisation of the beginning of the last movement of the String trio.

 Carlos Veerhoff (1926-2011): String trio No.1 op.56 (1983) and String trio No.2 op.67 (1986).
 Autograph manuscripts

 Due to the fact that I own a huge part of the manuscripts of composer Carlos Veerhoff, I created an own subpage for him.
 So please go there for further information on him, his works and the holdings in my archive.
 You can find the Carlos Veerhoff Archive here.